kernel-community/kernel/docs/track-gaming/module-1/crafted.md

 ## <a href="https://tonysheng.substack.com/p/the-virtual-worlds-future-is-already" target="_blank" rel="noopener noreferrer">The Virtual Worlds Future is Already Here</a>

 Or perhaps the Metaverse is already here, and it's just not evenly distributed?
-Tony Sheng once again gives us a helpful complementary opposite view.
+Tony Sheng once again gives us a helpful, complementary opposite view.

 ## 📋 Industry References